-- a Running the boat with the trim angle of the bow too high - b Running the boat with no forward hatches open
+- a Operating the boat with the trim angle of the bow too high - b Operating the boat with no forward hatches open (station wagon effect)

 Selecting Accessories for Your Outboard

 Genuine Mercury Precision or Quicksilver Accessories have been specifically designed and tested for your outboard.
 These accessories are available from Mercury Marine dealers.